 Students, faculty and employees on the Chicago campus are required to be vaccinated for COVID-19 per the Governor’s Executive Order on August 26, 2021.
-This executive order requires public and private colleges to adhere to a statewide mandate regarding face coverings and COVID-19 vaccination.
+This executive order requires public and private colleges adhere to a statewide mandate regarding face coverings and COVID-19 vaccination.
 This state mandate impacts students and employees working or enrolled at Moody Bible Institute’s Chicago campus.
-Moody leadership seeks to respect and honor everyone’s personal choice and religious convictions about the vaccination while maintaining the health and safety of our staff and students, and compliance with state laws.
+Moody leadership seeks to respect and honor everyone’s personal choice and religious convictions about the vaccination, while maintaining the health and safety of our staff and students, and compliance with state laws.
 Therefore, we support your right to apply for available medical or religious exemptions from the vaccination mandate and get tested weekly.
-We have a simple exemption application process, which Student Life emailed students on September 1st, 2021.
+We have a simple exemption application process.
 Our goal is to provide a student life experience this year that allows as much freedom from restrictions as possible, within these limits, while still keeping our community safe.
 Employees at the Spokane campus are also required to follow the State of Washington guidelines to provide proof of vaccination or approved exemption.

-Chicago students who are vaccinated and who have not already done so, must provide a photocopy of your proof of vaccination to Health Service in person or drop it in the secure lockbox near the elevator on Smith 2 by September 25, 2021.
+Chicago students who are vaccinated and who have not already done so, must provide a photocopy of your proof of vaccination to Health Service in person or drop it in the secure lockbox near the elevator on Smith 2.
 Do not turn in your original documentation.

 Chicago Campus Sick Student Protocol

 All students, whether vaccinated or not, are required to adhere to Moody Bible Institute’s sick student protocols as described in the FAQ.
 Consequently, all students are expected to bring a thermometer to monitor their temperature and to bring at least five masks.
 When students experience COVID-19 symptoms, they will be expected to: